Frequently Asked Questions

 How long will the program run?

-Season begins Saturday, June 4 and ends Saturday, September 17, 2016
+Season begins on Saturday, June 3 and ends on Saturday, September 16, 2017

 Where will the program take place?

-The program will be offered at the Sepulveda Recreation Basin in the San Fernando Valley segment of the River.
-The Sepulveda Recreation Basin is a popular recreational center, has easy access by public transit, car, and bicycle.
-The registration and passenger transport location will have directional signage off of Balboa Blvd, with parking nearby.
+The program will be offered at the Sepulveda Recreation Basin in the San Fernando Valley segment of the LA River.
+This is a popular recreational center easily accessible by public transit, car and bicycle.
+As parking locations have changed for the 2017 season, please look for directional signage along Burbank Blvd.

 How many spaces are available?